Chart Color Schemes

 Maroochydore - Kuluin performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational qualifications in Maroochydore-Kuluin show that 25.4% of residents aged 15+ have university degrees, compared to the Australian average of 30.4%.
-Bachelor degrees are most common at 17.9%, followed by postgraduate qualifications (5.0%) and graduate diplomas (2.5%).
-Vocational credentials are also prevalent, with 39.4% of residents holding them, including advanced diplomas (12.8%) and certificates (26.6%).
-Current educational participation is high at 25.4%, with 7.1% in primary, 6.1% in tertiary, and 5.9% in secondary education.
+Educational qualifications in Maroochydore-Kuluin indicate that 25.4% of residents aged 15 and over hold university degrees, compared to the national average of 30.4%.
+Bachelor degrees are the most common at 17.9%, followed by postgraduate qualifications (5.0%) and graduate diplomas (2.5%).
+Vocational credentials are also prevalent, with 39.4% of residents holding such qualifications - advanced diplomas account for 12.8% and certificates for 26.6%.
+Educational participation is high, with 25.4% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education